StrangeRanger/dotfiles/README.md

 <details>
 <summary><strong>Neovim installation issues on Linux</strong></summary>

-> - Neovim only supports x86_64 and arm64 architectures
+> - Neovim only supports x86_64 and arm64 architectures.
-> - Ensure you have administrative privileges for installation
+> - Ensure you have administrative privileges for installation.
-> - Check that curl is available for downloading the latest release
+> - Check that curl is available for downloading the latest release.

 </details>